TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Datasets for TIQA

 \textbf{(ii) Text quality (TQ-MOS; text-only).} Raters score only the \emph{perceptual quality of the text}, using the corresponding text-only image.
 They are instructed to ignore semantics (meaning, correctness, or sense of the written content) and judge only visual artifacts such as malformed glyphs, broken strokes, character substitutions, spacing/kerning issues, and inconsistent baselines.
 The two tasks are run independently, yielding paired MOS annotations for overall image quality and text-only quality.

-Full list of used T2I models and their parameters, examples of images from the datasets, curated list of prompts for TIQA-Images, and subjective instructions can be found in App.~\ref{app:data}.
-We also evaluate participants’ ability to separate visual quality from semantics (App.~\ref{app:human:semantic}).
+Full list of used T2I models and their parameters, examples of images from the datasets, curated list of prompts for TIQA-Images, and subjective instructions can be found in Appendix~\ref{app:human}.
+We also evaluate participants’ ability to separate visual quality from semantics (Appendix~\ref{app:human}).